Types and Classifications of Drilling Pipes: A Comprehensive Guide

 The drill string refers to the entire column of tools, essentially the drill pipe, shaft collar, tools, and the drill bit itself.
 Generally, drill pipe used for the drill string is made from tempered steel.
 For cost and transport reasons, sections of drill pipe rarely exceed ranges of 30 to 33 feet long.

-As a result, given the extreme depths involved in drilling (particularly offshore), which can reach almost 15,000 feet, different sections are usually connected with tool joints; one section of pipe will have a male connection, which is then paired with a female connection.
+Given the extreme depths involved in drilling (particularly offshore), which can reach almost 15,000 feet, sections are connected with tool joints - one section has a male (pin) connection, which threads into a female (box) connection.
+Using proper drill pipe stabbing guides during makeup protects these threads from damage.

-Drill pipes used in the upper parts of the drill string differ in both thickness and construction from heavyweight drill pipe (HWDP), used to transition between drill collars and regular, thinner drill pipe.
+Drill pipes in the upper portion of the drill string differ in thickness and construction from heavyweight drill pipe (HWDP), which is used to transition between drill collars and the lighter, thinner drill pipe above.

 Heavyweight Drill Pipe (HWDP)

-Heavyweight Drill Pipes are, as mentioned before, much stronger than regular drill pipes, because they are designed to deal with the added pressures and stresses arising from serving as transitions between drill collars and regular, thinner drill pipe.
+Heavyweight drill pipe is significantly stronger than regular drill pipe - designed to handle the added stresses of serving as a transition between drill collars and regular drill pipe.

 Drilling Pipe Classifications